levelupcc/level-up/_pages/you-the-trainer/first-3-sessions-of-your-event/sharing-your-story/sharing-your-story.md

 	- **Index finger:** Where they want to go / are headed
 	- **Middle finger:** What irks them / frustrates them
 	- **Ring finger:** What do they really love
-	- **Pinkie finger:** Whatâ€™s their hidden skill or talent
+	- **Pinkie finger:** What’s their hidden skill or talent
 	<br><br>

 - **Each person** gets a piece of paper and draws an introduction of themselves that they will present to the group.
 They should share at least five key details of their lives.
 One way to augment this is to prompt the group for five key events in their life that brought them into their work and this room today.

 	**Key with this exercise,** which is great for staff meetings or gatherings with folks who collaborate already, is to *not* have people's names on their papers.
 Have all of the participants bring up their papers and hang them around the room.
-Invite people to go around the room as if they are observing a gallery, and encourage people to guess whose hand and attributes theyâ€™ve described by guessing names on a piece of paper next to the hand.
+Invite people to go around the room as if they are observing a gallery, and encourage people to guess whose hand and attributes they’ve described by guessing names on a piece of paper next to the hand.
 Then review as a group (ideal for groups under 15).

 ## Exercise for Pair Introductions ##